omni-us/jsonargparse/README.rst

 from classes and functions and the use of configuration files refer to section :ref:`classes-methods-functions`.

-This simple way of usage is similar and inspired by `Fire
+This simple way of usage is similar to and inspired by `Fire
 <https://pypi.org/project/fire/>`__.
 However, there are fundamental differences.
 First, the purpose is not allowing to call any python object from the command line.
 It is only intended for running functions and classes specifically written